 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

 You can apply for a postgraduate loan as a contribution towards your course and living costs.

 Employment prospects are strong in this dynamic and diverse industry.
-Those with an MSc Aeronautical Engineering degree enhance their career opportunities in commercial and military aircraft engineering, the air transportation industry, teaching or research.
+Those with an Aeronautical Engineering university masters can enhance their career opportunities in commercial and military aircraft engineering, the air transportation industry, teaching or research.
 The highly technical nature of this course also equips you for careers in many related, technology-intensive fields.